CPS-IT/typo3-config-loader/README.md

 ### Basic (non-cached)

-Add the following code snippet to your project's `config/system/additional.php` file:
+Add the following code snippet to your project's `config/system/additional.php` file (`AdditionalConfiguration.php` for TYPO3 10.4 and 11.5, respectively):

 ```php
 $systemConfiguration = new CPSIT\Typo3ConfigLoader\Loader\System();